HardisonCo/.github/international/taiwan/tw-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with tw_Health systems in Taiwan.
+This document outlines how HMS-CUR is integrated with tw-health systems in Taiwan.